digital-asset/daml/docs/source/app-dev/services.rst

 Package service
 ===============

-Use the **package service** to obtain information about DAML packages available on the server.
+Use the **package service** to obtain information about DAML packages available on the ledger.

 This is useful for obtaining type and metadata information that allow you to interpret event data in a more useful way.